solid/data-interoperability-panel/README.md

 ## Meetings

-Panel meetings are held every other Monday at 12:00 UTC ([CG calendar](https://www.w3.org/events/meetings/7dbf452f-e918-4092-9006-91dfc168ec21/20230410T120000)).
-This bi-weekly schedule started on April 10th 2023; the latest meeting date can be found via [the minutes label](https://github.com/solid/data-interoperability-panel/issues?q=is%3Aissue+label%3Ameeting).
-Every meeting is announced on [Gitter/Matrix](https://gitter.im/solid/data-interoperability-panel), together with link to its agenda.
+Solid Data Interoperability Panel meetings are held every other Monday at 12:00 UTC ([CG calendar](https://www.w3.org/groups/cg/solid/calendar)).

+This bi-weekly schedule started on April 10th 2023; the latest meeting date can be found via [the minutes label](https://github.com/solid/data-interoperability-panel/issues?q=is%3Aissue+label%3Ameeting) or the [CG calendar](https://www.w3.org/groups/cg/solid/calendar).

+Every meeting is also announced on [Gitter/Matrix](https://gitter.im/solid/data-interoperability-panel), with a link to its agenda.

 Conference call: https://meet.jit.si/solid-data-interoperability